aqaPayam/NakhBot/docs/domain/04-relationships.md

 * User has many FeatureUnlocks as payer.
 * FeatureUnlock belongs to the user who paid for the unlock through `payer_user_id`.
 * FeatureUnlock does not represent all users who receive access.

+Deletion rule:

+* This relationship exists only for normal product lifecycle/history before account deletion.
+* Account deletion must not preserve FeatureUnlock as restorable user product state.
+* If the same Telegram identity later returns, no previous FeatureUnlock may grant access.

 Feature unlock types: